delcourtfl/kdlab/README.md

 # Key to Display Latency Benchmarking (kdlab)

-Small project trying to evaluate the latency between a key press and its display of multiple implementations / frameworks.
+Small project trying to evaluate the latency between a key press and its display on multiple implementations / frameworks.

 ## Description